dan-schel/train-disruptions/docs/database/querying-the-database.md

 - While storing objects with embedded fields is supported, you cannot use `where` or `sort` on embedded fields.
   - For example `where: { name: { first: "Dan" } }` doesn't work.
-  - This could be added, but would be quite complex.
+  - This could be added, but would _take effort_.
   - While MongoDB supports these types of queries, other DB engines (e.g. SQL) don't, so we can probably live without it?
 - No ability for multiple sorting tiers, e.g. "sort by year, then by month, then by date".
 - No ability to `skip` records (e.g. for pagination) at the moment.